If you’re looking for the best Pennsylvania state parks for camping, scenery, and dog-friendly hiking adventures, this list is a great place to start!

 Before you go home, save some energy to stop at Clear Creek, just 11 miles east of Cook Forest.
 Take a walk along the Ox Shoe Trail to learn the logging history of the area.

-Please share your recommendations in the comments below & tell us why you think we should visit!
+Please share your recommendations in the comments below and tell us why you think we should visit!
+We can’t wait to continue exploring and sharing.